softwareguru/airflowsummit-website/content/speakers/shlomi-chovel/_index.md

  - 2025
 ---

-Software Development Engineer at Amazon for the past 8 years, worked at HP software before that.....
+Software Development Engineer at Amazon for the past 8 years, worked at HP software before that.